-The first time I heard the term spatchcock was in 2009, in an extremely fancy butcher shop in Sydney where the cuts were displayed as if you were shopping in a meat boutique.
-I thought spatchcock was cute and funny, but little did I know until I looked it up and tried it out, that it simply meant butterflying a chicken, and splitting the bird open so it would lay flat and roast quickly.
-The benefits of the method are that the bird browns and cooks more evenly.
-The meat retains its succulence.
+The first time I heard the term spatchcock was in 2009, in an extremely fancy butcher shop in Sydney, Australia, where the cuts were displayed as if you were shopping in a meat boutique.
+I thought 'spatchcock' was cute and funny, but little did I know until I looked it up and tried it out.
+It simply means to butterfly a chicken -- splitting the bird open so it would lay flat and roast quickly.

 Since then, I’ve been spatchcocking chickens on a regular basis.
 The term originally meant to cull immature male chickens.
 Nowadays, it’s a cooking technique.
 It’s also known as “spattlecock.”
 Whichever term you use, the method saves time.
 A service-oriented butcher will do the deed for you.
 First time out, it may seem a little strange and seemingly violent.
 However, once you get the swing of spatchcocking a chicken, you can try it on say, a turkey for Thanksgiving!

 How big of a bird do you want to spatchcock?
 Anything up to 14 pounds works well, I’ve found.
-The reason is that the shears can handle the job easily and a heavy-duty, rimmed baking sheet can hold a splayed-out bird of that maximum size.
+The reason is that the shears can handle the job easily and a heavy-duty, rimmed ½ baking sheet pan can hold a splayed-out bird of that maximum size.
 Any bigger and you’ll need a full-sheet pan and a commercial-grade oven.

 Do you handle a chicken differently than a turkey?
 A chicken is easier to deal with because it’s smaller and easy to manipulate.
 A 13-pound turkey is three times bigger than an average chicken so spatchcocking the bigger bird requires a little more finesse.